FaNim21/TournamentTool/README.md

 - **Dynamic OBS POV Management**
   Effortlessly switch between player views with built-in POV management features using drag-and-drop functionality or by directly clicking on players and POVs.

+- **Leaderboard**
+  Track player progress in real time with milestones, points, and custom scoring rules.
+Easily view best times, averages, and other performance statistics.
 ## Planned Enhancements

-- A Built-in leaderboard for tracking player performance.
 - Support for displaying player statistics from MCSR Ranked and Paceman.
 - Automated processes for creating and managing POVs in OBS.
-- Settings menu for hotkeys configurations and more.
 - A more detailed API to display additional information to OBS for viewers.
 - Video and documentation tutorial.